-The maximum filesize for the upload is limited to 10 MB.
+The maximum file size for the upload is limited to 10 MB.

 What does "alternative text" mean in the picture widget?

 A very simple workaround, in this case, is to cut the image to size beforehand.
-So, choose the section of the picture that you want to use as a teaser picture and cut it out to the right aspect ratio in a program of your choice so that the picture is displayed correctly.
+Choose the section of the picture that you want to use as a teaser picture and cut it out to the right aspect ratio in a program of your choice so that the picture is displayed correctly.